European Union Sustainability Reporting Regulation

 The Corporate Sustainability Reporting Directive (CSRD) entered into force on January 5, 2023.

 The CSRD creates sustainability reporting obligations for businesses that meet the specified criteria.
 These businesses are required to report their sustainability matters in accordance with European Sustainability Reporting Standards (ESRS).
-The initial reporting deadlines are phased in over several years for different types entities, beginning with large, listed companies (Wave 1) submitting CSRD-compliant sustainability reports in 2025 based on 2024 data, followed by other large entities in 2026 (Wave 2) and so on.
+The initial reporting deadlines are phased in over several years for different types entities, beginning with large, listed companies (Wave 1) submitting CSRD-compliant sustainability reports in 2025 based on 2024 data, followed by other large entities in 2026 based on 2025 data (Wave 2) and listed small and medium-sized enterprises (Wave 3) in 2027 based on 2026 data.

 Please refer to the “What’s the latest?” section for updates and changes.